smiga287/bus-plus-plus/README.md

 # bus++
-A simple Express server for getting data about bus departures from Bus Plus i.e. Serbia's public transport system.
+A simple Express server for getting data about bus departures from Bus Plus i.e. Belgrade's public transport system.
 Data is provided by the [bus-timeline](https://github.com/smiga287/bus-timeline/) package I wrote.

 ---